 Anne: We have so many fantastic moments!
 It helps me to see my child in a wonderful light, and it really fuels connection!
 When you're having those connecting moments it makes all those other things parents have to do so much easier.

-I feel like this area is less intuitive for me in terms of the vision than the parenting content, and the information that is totally different than what I would naturally seek out.
+"My children are in school, and the information in the Learning Membership is totally different than what I would naturally seek out.

 I really appreciate how it is presented here.